xdv/divvy-dev-portal/README.md

 The Developer Portal welcomes outside contributions, especially to the documentation contents.
 If you have any corrections, improvements, or expansions of the portal, please contribute pull requests to the **master** branch.

-Contributions become copyright Ripple and are provided under the MIT [LICENSE](LICENSE).
+Contributions become copyright Divvy and are provided under the MIT [LICENSE](LICENSE).

 Config Formatting